DrA1ex/tg-meme-stealer/README.md

 - `text`
 - `message`
 - `sender.firstName`
+- `sender.lastName`
 - `sender.username`
 - `markup.buttons[].text`
 - `replyMarkup.rows[].buttons[].text`
+- `reactionCounts[]`
+- `nativeReactions[]`
+- `messageReactions.results[]`
+- `reactions.results[]`

+Button paths are used with `transform: "count"`.
+Native reaction paths are used with `transform: "reactionCount"`.

-If a path does not match anything, run `/test 30` with a broader filter and adjust the path.
+If a path does not match anything, use `Diagnostics → Reaction fields`, `Diagnostics → Author fields`, or `Diagnostics → Message browser`.
 The project keeps compatibility with mtcute-style fields and older Telegram-client field names where possible.

 ## Templates